Heracraft/wira/docs/hacks.md

 Solution from [https://github.com/orgs/supabase/discussions/21110#discussioncomment-11020419](https://github.com/orgs/supabase/discussions/21110#discussioncomment-11020419)

 4. **Using kv in middleware**: ioredis does not work in middleware. [link to issue](https://github.com/vercel/next.js/issues/73424#issuecomment-2520244687).
-We use redis (a kv db) to store subscription and usage data.
-So we need to use kv in middleware for acess control.
+We use redis (a kv db) to store subscription and track engagement.
+So we need to use kv in middleware for access control.
 I considered pollyfilling `process.version` which is missing in the edge runtime using an env variable.
 But that would be a hacky solution.
 So I decided to use the `@upstash/redis` client which is compatible with the edge runtime.
-The only downside is that it does not support all the features of ioredis and it is slower.
+The only downside is that it does not support all the features of redis and it is slower.
 But it works for our use case.